lila-97/Different-GBM-approaches/README.md

 3. Randomized Gradient Boosting Machine

 Moreover, we trained and tested the algorithms on Lu et al.'s 2020 datasets and compared the results obtained.

+Simply save the datasets in the same folder as the .ipynb file and run the code, or read our results in the file "Final paper" in the repository.